 - A new car produces 8-50 tonnes of carbon, just in manufacture

 - A business class return flight London to Hong Kong is 10 tonnes

-- A return flight London to Glasgow is 500kg
+- A return flight London to Glasgow is 0.368 tonnes

 The aim of this project is to attempt to live on one tonne of carbon per year from September 2019.
 This breaks down to a budget of 2.74kg of carbon emitted per day.
 I will record everything that I consume in a journal.
 This will include food, drink, transport, entertainment, data, showers, washing up, heating etc

 I will attempt to give a carbon value to each consumption.
 Sometimes this will be based on the research of scientists like Professor Mike Berners-Lee, whose seminal book ‘How bad are bananas?
 The Carbon Footprint of Everything’ describes how values are calculated.
 The calculations take in many aspects and are a complex mix.
 They are he admits ‘best estimates’.
 But more than this he writes ‘I want to give you a sense of the carbon impact of everything you do and think about.
 I want to give you a carbon instinct.’